 Frequently Asked Questions

-Why are your products fragrance free, unscented and without masking agents?
+Why are your products fragrance, scent and masking agent free?
 According to the American Academy of Dermatology (AAD), 'Fragrances cause more allergic contact dermatitis than any other ingredient.'
 Skin is a vast portal for allergens, and the irritations allergies bring can weaken skin even more.
 Studies suggest there is a trend of increasing sensitization to fragrances worldwide.
 Using fragrance free and allergy-tested products reduce your risk of skin irritation (allergy-tested does not equate to hypoallergenic).
 The addition of fragrance to a product, whether to enhance the appeal of the product, or to mask an unappealing odor, creates an avoidable risk of irritant or allergic reaction to fragrance-sensitive persons.
 (Source: AAD).
 Almost 20% of the general population is sensitized to at least one allergen, and studies find that fragrance is one of the most frequently identified substances causing allergic reactions.
 Fragrance allergy affects 2-11% of the general population.
 This translates to tens of millions of people globally affected by fragrance.
 Women are disproportionately impacted by fragrance allergies, and the rates in children have been rising dramatically in the last few decades.
 (Source: WomensVoices.org).

 What is contact dermatitis?
 Dermatitis is the general term used for any form of inflammation of the skin causing itchiness, dryness, redness, and, over time, possibly cracking and coarseness.
 When this is caused by something coming into direct contact with your skin, such as a cosmetic, chemical, plant, or item of clothing, it is called contact dermatitis.
 (Source: SkinsMatter.com).